SenseLogic/LINGUI/README.md

 Lingui converts human-readable translation scripts into optimized C#, D and Dart code which can be directly integrated into the localized application.

-Its minimalistic syntax allows translators to define both static and dynamic translations in a simple way.
+Its minimalistic syntax allows user interface translators to provide their static and dynamic translations in a simple way.

 ## Sample